 Raise happy, healthy, well-adjusted children

-This course will help parents understand how to raise happy and healthy, well-adjusted children who are resistant to mental health difficulties.
+Diploma in Child and Parenting Psychology will help parents understand how to raise happy and healthy, well-adjusted children who are resistant to mental health difficulties.
 It is for parents, teachers and others interested in the development of children and adolescents.

-You will learn how best to raise a child to have positive mental health, good social and emotional intelligence and how best to meet the needs of those children experiencing difficulties in these areas.
+Achieving You will learn how best to raise a child to have positive mental health, good social and emotional intelligence and how best to meet the needs of those children experiencing difficulties in these areas.

 Mental health problems are the largest single source of ill health in our young people.
 International figures from the (WHO) World Health Organisation indicate that 1 in 5 (20%) of adolescents experience psychological problems and 1 in 10 (10%) will have a mental illness with some impairment, and 1 in 20 (3-5%) have a major psychiatric disorder.